GuadaIt/rick-and-morty-React-Native/README.md

 ### `npx react-native run-android`

 Runs the app.
-You should see it in the emulator<br />
+You should see it in the emulator.<br />

 ## Screenshots